 The cause of shin splints isn't fully understood, but it's believed the repetitive stress on the lower part of the legs can cause swelling and inflammation of the muscle attached to the tibia (shin bone).

-Medical advice from the NHS in the UK suggests your first strategy for dealing with shin splints is to wear "trainers with appropriate cushioning and support", and to speak to an expert at a specialist running retailer for advice (see Wiggle's free gait analysis service).
+Medical advice from the NHS in the UK suggests your first strategy for dealing with shin splints is to wear "trainers with appropriate cushioning and support.
 Cushioning running soles could prove an effective way of ridding yourself of shin splints, reducing the impact force and helping to reduce swelling.

 Other advice from the NHS states: